SESARLab/Platform-Independent-Score-Based-Benchmark/Test1/README.md

 Specific configurations of the databases in the training set are defined in sheet "Training set" of [Test #1 Ranking Excel file](https://github.com/SESARLab/Platform-Independent-Score-Based-Benchmark/raw/master/Test1/ranking_Test1.xls).

 #### Test Databases
-Databases expoloited in the testing phase:
+Databases analyzed in the testing phase:
 * MongoDB in 2 configurations
 * MariaDB in 2 configurations
 * Hypertable in 2 configurations